How to Tutor a Remedial Reading Student

 When finished with the basic phonics in the Blend Phonics Reader, use Webster’s Speller, starting with the syllabary, and them move on to the words of 2 or more syllables.
 After they have a few lessons of 3+ syllable words, have them read from books at different grade levels, having them read a paragraph from each until they get to the point where they are missing a few words.
 Write down the words they missed and the portion they are having trouble with.
 The next lesson, or later that lesson (give them a 5 or 10 minute break while you look up similar words), look up more words with that pattern in Blend Phonics and another phonics book that you own and work on the sounds they were having trouble with.
 Then, alternate teaching between Webster’s Speller multi-syllable words and easier words that the student is having trouble reading.
 For lists of easier words, you can use any good phonics book., There are some cheap and free phonics resources here, and Don Potter also has an excellent collection of resources on his website.

 To tutor a group of students, use the instructions in the step by step guide to using Blend Phonics that also adds in syllables, Spelling and phonics rules, Syllable division rules, and Syllable division exercises.
 There are also readings from Hebrews 12 that can be added to show progress through the program.
 These instructions were used to teach a group of students.
-Then, 40L volunteers worked with the students in groups of 2 or sometimes 3, having each student read a line from Blend Phonics or Webster's Speller in turn during small group work.
+Then, 40L volunteers worked with the students in small groups of 2 - 5 students, having each student read a line from Blend Phonics or Webster's Speller in turn during small group work.
 (Groups of 2 - 3 students are best, but larger groups were sometimes required due to volunteer availability.)

 In summary, here are all the things needed to teach a single student or a group of students:

-1. Before and after tests--the NRRF and the MWIA.
+1. Before and after tests--the Quick Screen Test, NRRF test, and the MWIA.